Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/python.rst

 This corresponds to either a file named ``_socket.py`` or ``_socket.pyd``.

-To help troubleshoot this problem, the following script can be pasted into the text editor and run to check for duplicate libraries in your search path.
+To help troubleshoot this problem, the following script can be pasted into the Text editor and run to check for duplicate libraries in your search path.
 (output will show in :doc:`Command Line Window </advanced/command_line/introduction>`).

 .. code-block:: python